A quiet prompt before thought friction takes hold.

 MindPreCog is the context-aware layer of MINDBEBOP.

-It notices meaningful moments — when a thought returns, keeps returning, morning begins, bedtime approaches, a week closes, a meeting is about to begin, or a demanding context is approaching — and offers the right structural pathway.
+It notices meaningful moments and recurring patterns — when a reminder reappears, morning begins, bedtime approaches, a meeting is about to begin, a familiar situation emerges, or a recurring pathway begins to form — and offers the right structural pathway.

 Instead of waiting for you to realize you need help, MindPreCog gently surfaces the right tool at the right time.